hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_sql_role_definition.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group in which the Cosmos DB SQL Role Definition is created.
 Changing this forces a new resource to be created.

-* `account_name` - (Required) The name of the Cosmos DB Account to create the table within.
+* `account_name` - (Required) The name of the Cosmos DB Account.
 Changing this forces a new resource to be created.

-* `assignable_scopes` - (Required) A list of assignable scopes for the Cosmos DB SQL Role Definition.
+* `assignable_scopes` - (Required) A list of fully qualified scopes at or below which Role Assignments may be created using this Cosmos DB SQL Role Definition.
+It will allow application of this Cosmos DB SQL Role Definition on the entire Database Account or any underlying Database/Collection.
+Scopes higher than Database Account are not enforceable as assignable scopes.

+~> **NOTE:** The resources referenced in assignable scopes need not exist.

 * `permissions` - (Required) A `permissions` block as defined below.

-* `role_name` - (Required) An user-friendly name for the Cosmos DB SQL Role Definition.
+* `role_name` - (Required) An user-friendly name for the Cosmos DB SQL Role Definition which must be unique for the Database Account.

 * `type` - (Optional) The type of the Cosmos DB SQL Role Definition.
 Possible values are `BuiltInRole` and `CustomRole`.
 Defaults to `CustomRole`.
 Changing this forces a new resource to be created.